-SchoolTutoring Academy’s tutoring programs for Grand Rapids students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Grand Rapids, Minnesota students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 K-12 students in Grand Rapids attend school in Independent School District 318.
 The district is committed to fostering a lifelong love of learning in each student.
 This is accomplished through teaching and learning strategies that make students the center of education.
 In addition to a rigorous, yet interesting curriculum that keeps students engaged, School District 318 has implemented a variety of programs that promotes learning.
 The district’s curricular initiatives give students access to innovative projects that bring learning to life.
 These skills are just a small part of the district’s efforts to equip all students with the 21st century skills they need to be successful in college or in a career.